connervieira/Marathon/README.md

 ### Transparent

 Marathon is designed to be transparent for employees, allowing them to be sure they are being paid fairly without compromising the privacy or security of other employees.
+Simiarly, employers can be confident knowing that the software they trust with the business is completely open source and freely auditable.

 ### Libre